gnang/HypermatrixAlgebraPackage/README.md

 ```

 Note that the function returns a symbolic parametrization of unitary hypermatrix and it's complex conjugate.
-It is therefore important to emphasize that all the parameters in the parametrization are to be assigned real
+It is therefore important to emphasize that all the parameters in the parametrization are to be assigned only
-values for the hypermatrix to be unitary.
+real number values in order for the hypermatrix unitary parametrization to be valid.

 ## Uncorrelated tuples: Generalization of matrix inverse pair
 The [general linear group](http://en.wikipedia.org/wiki/General_linear_group) plays a crucial role in many areas of